 Read more about parks in Hong Kong.

-Cyberport Waterfront Park, 100 Cyberport Road, Telegraph Bay, Hong Kong, 數碼港道100號數碼港公園
+Cyberport Waterfront Park, 100 Cyberport Road, Telegraph Bay, Hong Kong

 Southorn Playground is a sports and recreational space in Wan Chai where all the amateurs and semi-pros come to show off their skills.
 You can often catch an incredible basketball or football match in the evening and it’s great spot to meet like-minded sport enthusiasts.
 Plus, the seating area catches the sun in the summer, making it the perfect spot to chill with friends.
 If you love sports and you’re looking for free things to do in Hong Kong, this is the place to be.

-Hong Kong Cemetery is a serene and quiet space featuring a myriad of ornamental gravestones that show Hong Kong’s colonial history and heritage.
-Also, there are more trees being grown in here than most recreational parks in Hong Kong, with six of them already earning the government’s ‘Old and Valuable Tree Register’ title.
+A particularly fascinating place for a quiet and respectful stroll is the Hong Kong Cemetery, which features a myriad of ornamental gravestones that highlight the city’s colonial history and heritage.
+In addition, this cemetery has more trees growing on its premises than most recreational parks in Hong Kong!
+In fact, six of them have already earned the government’s “Old and Valuable Tree Register” title.

 If you’re hoping for a ghost story or two, we’re sorry, but we have none here.
 That said, check out these MTR urban legends if you dare…

-Hong Kong Cemetery, 1J Wong Nai Chung Road (beside Happy Valley Racecourse), Happy Valley, Hong Kong, 跑馬地黃泥涌1號 J(跑馬地馬場側)香港墳場
+Hong Kong Cemetery, 1J Wong Nai Chung Road (beside Happy Valley Racecourse), Happy Valley, Hong Kong, p.
+2570 4318

 Find buskers and musicians opposite Langham Place in Mong Kok, and at the Tsim Sha Tsui and Central Piers.